krzemienski/awesome-from-stars/README.md

 * [minwook-shin/notion-database](https://github.com/minwook-shin/notion-database): Python bindings for Notion Database API
 * [75asa/notion-database-crawler](https://github.com/75asa/notion-database-crawler): This is a Notion Integration to crawl databases to find a new page
 * [kaedea/notion-down](https://github.com/kaedea/notion-down): Notion >> Markdown.
 Python utility that converts Notion pages into MD files, along with intergation to build static webpages such as Hexo | 自动从 Notion 笔记生成 MD 文件，并部署到 Hexo 静态博客 | Notion Pages より Markdown Files をコンバートする、更に Hexo Webpages までの自動化も可能
-* [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer): an enhancer/customiser for the all-in-one productivity workspace notion.so
+* [notion-enhancer/notion-enhancer](https://github.com/notion-enhancer/notion-enhancer): An enhancer/customiser for the all-in-one productivity workspace Notion
 * [Arsenal591/notion-export](https://github.com/Arsenal591/notion-export): Make it easy to export Notion pages into markdown format.
 * [ravgeetdhillon/notion-feeder](https://github.com/ravgeetdhillon/notion-feeder): 🕸 A Node app for creating a Feed Reader in Notion.
 * [yassenshopov/notion-gcal-sync](https://github.com/yassenshopov/notion-gcal-sync): A Python script to automate the syncing of tasks between Google Calendar and the all-in-one productivity workspace, Notion.
 It utilizes API and is customizable for your own needs.
 Free to use.